yoctoproject/poky/documentation/bsp-guide/bsp.rst

          -  Two generic IA platforms (``genericx86`` and ``genericx86-64``)

-      -  There are three core Intel BSPs in the Yocto Project release, in the ``meta-intel`` layer:

-         -  ``intel-core2-32``, which is a BSP optimized for the Core2 family of CPUs as well as all CPUs prior to the Silvermont core.

-         -  ``intel-corei7-64``, which is a BSP optimized for Nehalem and later Core and Xeon CPUs as well as Silvermont and later Atom CPUs, such as the Baytrail SoCs.

-         -  ``intel-quark``, which is a BSP optimized for the Intel Galileo gen1 & gen2 development boards.

    When you set up a layer for a new BSP, you should follow a standard layout.
 This layout is described in the ":ref:`bsp-guide/bsp:example filesystem layout`" section.
 In the standard layout, notice